Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Discussion

-Our findings suggest that algorithmic folk theories function not merely as interpretive tools, but as organizational infrastructures through which labor is recruited, directed, and managed.
-While much of the CSCW literature has emphasized folk theories as emergent, user-driven responses to algorithmic opacity ~\cite{shen2021everyday,li2023participation,deng2023understanding}, our study shifts the analytic focus to institutional actors and their role in constructing and instrumentalizing such theories.
+Our findings suggest that MCNs’ discursive construction of algorithms functions not merely as interpretive framework, but as organizational infrastructures through which labor is managed.
+While much of the CSCW literature has emphasized algorithmic interpretation as emergent, user-driven responses to algorithmic opacity (e.g., folk theories) ~\cite{shen2021everyday,li2023participation,deng2023understanding}, our study shifts the analytic focus to institutional actors and their role in intentionally constructing and instrumentalizing such algorithmic interpretations.
 To develop this argument, the discussion proceeds in three parts.
-First, we revisit the concept of folk theories of algorithms, showing how they move beyond grassroots meaning-making to become institutionally manufactured knowledge regimes.
-We position this as a shift from individual or community-based interpretation to organizational construction (\autoref{from}).
-Second, we analyze how these institutionally constructed theories serve as instruments of labor governance, enabling MCNs to manage precarity, displace responsibility, and stabilize labor output through soft control (\autoref{labor}).
+First, we pay attention to the organizational discursive construction of algorithms in the platform economy (\autoref{from}).
+Second, we analyze how these discursive construction of algorithms serve as instruments of labor governance, enabling MCNs to manage precarity, displace responsibility, and stabilize labor output through soft control (\autoref{labor}).
 Third, we reflect on the broader design and policy implications of these findings.
 We call for systems and policies that support epistemic transparency, making visible not just what algorithms do, but how knowledge about them is constructed (\autoref{implications}).